balena-io/docs/pages/reference/cli.md

 ## env add &#60;key&#62; [value]

 Use this command to add an enviroment variable to an application.

+> At the moment, the CLI doesn't fully support multi-container setups yet, so the following commands will only set service variables for the first service in your application.

 If value is omitted, the tool will attempt to use the variable's value as defined in your host machine.